New Taipei City Main Public Library

 The New Taipei City Main Public Library (新北市立圖書館 (Xīnběi Shìlì Túshūguǎn)) is the central library of New Taipei City, Taiwan.
 It is the main library of the New Taipei City Public Library System and opened in May 2015.
 The building is located in Guixing Rd, Banqiao District, near the Taipei Metro Far Eastern Hospital Station.
 It is the first library in Taiwan to offer 24-hour service.

 Architecture

+Old building

+The former building of New Taipei Main Public Library was opened in 1983, comprises 3 above-ground floors.
+It was changed to "New Taipei City Library Banqiao Jiangzicui Branch" after the opening of the new main library.

+New building

 New Taipei City Main Public Library comprises 10 above-ground floors and three below.